Yzhao4707/Ss_Dynamics/README.md

 #5) For a geometric distribution, the coefficient of variation, skew, can be derived directly from p Use a Bayesian approach to estimate the rate and then output the posterior distributions for the skew and CV for the geometric models estimated from the data.
 Then see whether the actual data is consistent with that.

-Since the model is a simple one parameter geometric model, we can just scan through probabilities from 0 to 1 [grid approximation], and get the densities from x=0:29 (note that the r geom functions (dgeom, rgeom, etc) are p(1-p)^x.
-To match with the data collection, we'd want to use duration=x+1.
+Since the model is a simple one-parameter geometric model, we can scan through probabilities from 0 to 1 [grid approximation], and get the densities from x=0:29 (note that the r geom functions (dgeom, rgeom, etc) are p(1-p)^x.
+To match the data collection, we'd want to use duration=x+1.

 ## plotDataAndGeometricModel
 Plot the data with HDI intervals as error bars and the median of the posterior marked with a dot